bartelsk/PowerDesigner/Repository/CLI/README.md

 ## Introduction

 This PowerDesigner Repository CLI enables interaction with the PowerDesigner Repository from the command line.
 It can:
-- List and check out documents (models, extensions, et cetera)
+- List documents (models, extensions, et cetera)
+- Check in and check out documents
 - Manage users and groups
 - Create and list branches